planetlabs/planetcoveragefinder/README.md

 $ pip install .
 ```

 This will install the command-line executable `pcf`.
+Because Planet Coverage Finder uses version 1.5 of the Planet Python client, it is recommended that authentication be done by setting the `PL_API_KEY` environment variable with your API key.

 # Usage